-A world is considered to be healthy when there are peace and justice prevailing with happiness and perfect health as its the anchor.
-A world is considered to be fair when no species is considered to be greater or smaller, where each and every being regardless of their species, race, religion, ethnicity is treated with love and kindness.
+A world is considered to be healthy when there are peace and justice prevailing with happiness and perfect Health as its anchor.
+A world is considered to be fair when no species is considered to be greater or smaller, where each and every being, regardless of their species, race, religion, ethnicity, is treated with love and kindness.
 Good Health is a fundamental right of every single being walking the face of the earth.
 Yes, this includes all wildlife, all stray animals, all pets, all trees, all birds, all humans!

-There are some diseases that are cryptic (for example cancer) while some diseases are very mild which often goes unnoticed, as the signs/symptoms your pet might be showing are too bleak to be noticed.
+There are some diseases that are cryptic (for example, cancer) while some diseases are very mild, which often goes unnoticed, as the signs/symptoms your pet might be showing are too bleak to be noticed.
 Your Vet will often carry out the routine procedures of running a blood panel to ensure there’s no infection of any sort.
-They will also make sure that your pet’s gums, teeth, ear, nails, skin are in perfect shape.
+They will also make sure that your pet’s gums, teeth, ears, nails, skin are in perfect shape.
 That’s the veterinarian’s part.
-Here’s what you, as a pet parent can do on the daily basis –
+Here’s what you, as a pet parent, can do on a daily basis –

 - Check your dog/cat’s fur coat for any ticks/fleas

 Ticks and fleas are notorious for spreading diseases such as tapeworm infection, tick fever (Ehrlichiaspp, Babesia spp).
 A routine daily checkup of these ectoparasites is a great way to start focusing on the Physical Health of your pets.

 The use of shampoos that have good action against ticks and fleas can be used for this purpose, along with the use of other tools such as spot-on, anti-flea collars, etc.